Registration of Marriage in the Population Information System

 You cannot get married at an embassy of Finland.

 Notify the marriage to the Digital and Population Data Agency

 When a Finnish citizen gets married outside Finland it must be notified to the Local Register Office.
 You can also leave the notification at a Finnish embassy or send it there to be posted to the Digital and Population Data Agency.

 The original marriage certificate or a copy of it, authenticated at the mission of Finland, must be appended to the notification.
 The document must be legalised and if it has been issued in some other language than Finnish, Swedish or English, an authorised translation in one of these languages must be provided.
 Translations made abroad must be legalised.
 Translations made by an authorised translator in Finland are valid as such.

 An Apostille stamp is not required for a marriage certificate, which is issued by an EU country authority and a translation of the certificate is not needed if a multilingual standard form is appended to the document.

 Notification of marriage of a Finnish citizen outside Finland (pdf to be filled in on the screen)

 Registering a South African marriage in Finland requires the following:

 -A fully completed and signed registration form

 -the original and Apostille legalised marriage certificate issued by the local authorities.
 Registration cannot be made in the Finnish Population Register without a legalization.
-Department of International Relations and Cooperation (Dirco) offers legalization services in South Africa, please see their website for more information.
+Department of International Relations and Cooperation (Dirco) offers legalization services in South Africa.
 If you wish to keep the original ones to yourself, please visit the embassy with the original documents, we'll take copies of them to be send to Finland.
 You may also send the originals to us and we'll return them to you, courier service needs to be arrange by the customer.